 Peruse our Events page for upcoming dates or contact us directly to arrange a customized itinerary.
 We accommodate requests from individuals or groups for private events of all kinds.
 Romantic picnic for two overlooking a waterfall?
 Meditation beside a babbling brook?
 Gong healing under the stars?
 Snowshoe trek following coyote tracks?
 Let’s get lost!
 (And found.)
 If you'd like to know what's growing on your property, we'll walk it together.
 Your wanderlust is our command.

 Our Events are open to interested naturalists of all ages and abilities.
-Children under 12 are always free.
 If our fees are beyond your means, contact us so we can accommodate you.

-Laura Silverman is the Founding Naturalist of The Outside Institute.
+Laura Silverman, a writer, cook and mixologist, is the Founding Naturalist of The Outside Institute.
 A desire to share her passion for the wonders of the natural world inspired this venture.
 From 2010-17, Laura wrote Glutton for Life, a blog that explored Catskill living, including cooking with seasonal and sustainably foraged foods, gardening and communing with nature.
 She contributes a segment, Take It Outside, to WJFF’s Farm & Country show; writes a food column, Relish Every Day, for The River Reporter; and contributes regularly to Edible Hudson Valley magazine.